-Nearly every autumn, I take a road trip to visit all of my favorite wineries in Charlottesville, VA.
-Now I’m rounding up my top picks for you to check out!
+Each autumn, I would take a road trip to Charlottesville, Virginia to check out the many wineries in the area.
+Now I’m lucky enough to live in that area and so I’m rounding up my top picks for you to check out.

 What to Wear to a Winery in the Fall // 3 Cocktails Inspired by The Grishaverse // Making the Most of Your Day Off

 This wintery, without a doubt, is our very favorite!
 Not only is the atmosphere absolutely beautiful, but the owners are the most welcoming people in the world, and the wine is spectacular.
 I can’t begin to count how many times we visited this particular location in the first year of living in our new home.
 It’s so relaxing that we’ll often just bring books to read while we sit and sip our wine.

 This winery is so unique!
 If you’re looking for something whimsical, eclectic, and perfect for a girls’ weekend, you gotta check out Merrie Mill.
 They’ve got some of the coolest decor ever!
 Pro tip: make a reservation.
 You don’t strictly need it, but it’ll be much easier to find seating and enjoy your time there.